 When & Where

-Her work is solution-focused and based on how our brains work and process information, emotions, and stress.
+Her work is based on how our brains work and process information, emotions, and stress.

 Sylvia is driven by a deep personal desire to assist her clients in achieving their full potential and their goals by using their brain and mind to work for them, rather than against, their best interest.